Multiple Myeloma Clinical Trial

 Patient has known moderate or severe persistent asthma, within the last 2 years, or currently has uncontrolled asthma of any classification (refer to Appendix D).
 (Subjects who currently have controlled intermittent asthma or controlled mild persistent asthma are allowed to participate in the study.)

-Hepatitis C PCR positive excluded (If antibody positive and PCR negative they will be eligible but must have PCR testing every 3-6 months for 3 years; If treated must have a sustained virologic response [SVR], defined as aviremia at least 12 weeks after completion of antiviral therapy).
+Seropositive for hepatitis C must be screened using Hepatitis C PCR.
+If Hepatitis C PCR is positive then the patients is excluded (If antibody positive and PCR negative they will be eligible but must have PCR testing every 3-6 months for 3 years; If Hep C PCR positive then patient will screen fail.
+They must first be treated and have a sustained virologic response [SVR], defined as aviremia at least 12 weeks after completion of antiviral therapy after which they can be rescreened).

 Diagnosed or treated for another malignancy within 3 years prior to study enrollment, with the exception of complete resection of non-melanoma skin cancer, or an in-situ malignancy.